Relax & Let The

 Wrinkles Fade Away!

-Our Aesthetician begins by identifying the treatment zones.
-Areas where persistent wrinkles exist on the forehead, around the eyes (crows feet), between the brows, or at the edges of the mouth.
+Our physicians will begin by identifying the treatment zones, including areas where persistent wrinkles exist on the forehead, around the eyes (crows feet), between the brows, or at the edges of the mouth.

-The procedure has no associated down time, other than avoiding strenuous exercise until the following day.
+The procedure has no associated down time, other than avoiding strenuous exercise and excessive heat until the following day.

 Smooth Youthful Looking Skin

 Depending whether you’ve been treated with Botox or Dysport, you may begin to see results in 2 to 5 days, and it generally takes 7 to 14 days to take full effect.
 The muscle movement in the areas of treatment will be restricted which is what creates the wrinkle smoothing effect.